-Mums always have lots of things to do and never enough time to do them in.
+Many of us always have lots of things to do and never enough time to do them in.
 We’re always looking for ways to create more hours in the day, manage our time, increase our productivity and be more efficient.
-Yet, there are a few things many of us do, even without realising, that can really waste our time.
+Yet, there are a few things we do, even without realising, that can really waste our time.
 Check out my list of 20 things that waste time during the day to see if you recognise any of them!

 20 things that waste time during the day (and what you can do about them)

 Get into the habit of planning your meals and snacks in advance, maybe a week ahead at a time.
 Without regular meal-planning you’re more than likely to spend precious time each day deciding on what to eat, shopping for it and that’s before you’ve even started the cooking!
 Meal planning in advance also gives you the chance to do some meal prep whilst you’re doing something else, so you can get a head start on making dinner and save yourself some time.

 Check out my post on meal-planning made simple where there’s more ways you can save time by batch cooking, making the most of your freezer and much more!

 2. Watching TV out of habit